cloudfoundry-incubator/cflocal/README.md

 TODO:
  - `cf local push` - upload apps to a CF installation
  - Support for mounting a local directory in the app container to allow for faster iteration.
- - Support for connecting to local services via `VCAP_SERVICES`
+ - Improved support for connecting to local services via `VCAP_SERVICES`
- - Support for connecting to CF app services via `cf ssh` tunnel
+ - Improved support for connecting to CF app services via `cf ssh` tunnel
  - Memory quotas, disk quotas, and multiple app instances
  - Support for running multiple apps in the same command
  - Support for running apps in the background